 A move to Leipzig, Germany in 2013 with her young family meant that face painting had to take a back seat while they settled in to their new life there.
 Stumbling about in the wilderness of unfamiliarity, even the simplest of things took a lot of effort- finding and registering at a childrens’ doctors, then trying to fill out all those forms when she got there; trying to explain why my daughter had 2 odd socks on at kindergarten, getting the broken washing machine fixed.
 The thought of trying to arrange party entertainment in German was just too much!
 Her standard answer to anything that was said to her for 1.5 years was ‘Es tut mir leid, aber ich verstehen nicht.
 Können Sie bitte langsamer sprechen?’
 (I’m sorry, I don’t understand.
 Could you please speak a little slower?).
 More often than not they just spoke louder and faster!
 It was exhausting.
 When eventually I gained my C1 language certificate I finally felt confident enough to hold my own.
 Not many expats bother to get up to that level as it takes some serious studying.

-I didn’t meet an English-speaking person (other than my immediate family) for at least the first 2 yrs.
+She didn’t meet an English-speaking person (other than my immediate family) for at least the first 2 yrs.
 Still it was always such a relief to meet a fellow English-speaker.
 At It was like coming home!
 Words came out so easily, almost flowing out without effort.
-No need to stop and think about sentence structure or grammar before I opened my mouth.
-I could be funny, make people laugh.
-I could express exactly what I wanted to say and not just say sort of what I meant with the words I just happened to know.
-I hadn’t realised how much I missed talking, chatting, talking tittle-tattle.
+No need to stop and think about sentence structure or grammar before she opened her mouth.
+She could be funny, make people laugh.
+She could express exactly what she wanted to say and not just say sort of what she meant with the words she just happened to know.
+She hadn’t realised how much she missed talking, chatting, talking tittle-tattle.
 Meeting a fellow English -speaker was an immediate bonding experience.
 Back home in England you rarely want to be good friends with everyone you meet, but here the immediate connection and understanding of their background, similar experiences they must have had moving to Germany, the same upheaval, trying to build a new life and yes, loneliness.